intelowlproject/IntelOwl/docs/source/Contribute.md

   * `type`: can be `file` or `observable`.
 It specifies what the analyzer should analyze
   * `python_module`: name of the task that the analyzer must launch
   * `description`: little description of the analyzer
-  * `requires_configuration`: if the analyzer requires a configuration made by the user (for example setting an API key)

-  The `additional_config_params` can be used in case the new analyzer requires additional configuration.
+  The `config` can be used in case the new analyzer uses specific configuration arguments and `secrets` can be used to declare any secrets the analyzer requires in order to run (Example: API Key).
   In that way you can create more than one analyzer for a specific python module, each one based on different configurations.
   MISP and Yara Analyzers are a good example of this use case: for instance, you can use different analyzers for different MISP instances.